Arrested For A Drug Offense In Punta Gorda? Let Us Protect Your Rights.

 For substances including marijuana, amphetamine and steroids, it is a third degree felony punishable by a prison sentence of up to five years and a fine of up to $5,000.
 Lesser offenses are first degree misdemeanors punishable by imprisonment for up to one year and a fine of up to $1,000.
 These offenses can also be aggravated if committed near a school, place of religious worship, and other specified facilities.

 A drug crime conviction can turn your life upside down, as well as the lives of your loved ones.
-Our legal team has more than 35 years of drug charge defense experience and could fight aggressively to prevent you from facing high fines and time in prison.
+Our legal team has more than 50 years of collective criminal defense experience and could fight aggressively to prevent you from facing high fines and time in prison.